NickPanyushev/IB_Himasthla/README.md

 For de novo transposons identification we used [RepeatModeller tool](http://www.repeatmasker.org/RepeatModeler/) which includes RepeatScout, RECON, and Tandem Repeat Finder.

-To classify transposones we used [RepeatMasker](http://www.repeatmasker.org/) with databases from [GIRI](https://www.girinst.org/repbase/)
+To classify transposons we used [RepeatMasker](http://www.repeatmasker.org/) with databases from [GIRI](https://www.girinst.org/repbase/) with multiple types of libraries

-To de novo identify and classify modile elements in reads we used Repeat Explorer from [Galaxy server](http://repeatexplorer.org/)
+To identify de novo and classify modile elements in raw reads we used Repeat Explorer from [Galaxy server](http://repeatexplorer.org/)

 ## Results